 We defined what it means to curry a function and how to write curried functions in SML.

-If you have forgotten, please revisit Lecture 2.
+(If you have forgotten about closures, please revisit Lecture 2.)

-We discussed higher order functions, specifically, passing functions as arguments, returning functions as values, and mapping functions over recursive data structures.
+We discussed passing functions as arguments, returning functions as values, and mapping functions over recursive data structures.
 Key to understanding functions as first class values is understanding the lexical scoping rules.

-We discussed several important higher-order functions, such as composition (given by SML's infix operator o) and the list functions map, foldl, and foldr.
+We discussed several important higher-order functions on lists, including filter, map, foldl, and foldr.

 Here is some extra material about folding: How to Fold, along with code.